oasis-roles/ansible_collection_osp/README.md

 The sample templates, which are appropriate for deploying a [Red Hat OpenStack Platform](https://www.redhat.com/en/technologies/linux-platforms/openstack-platform) instance with Director.
-To do so, it will depend on a few additional variables that are not directly require by the role itself.
+To do so, it will depend on a few additional variables that are not directly required by the role itself.

 * `satellite_host` - Hostname or IP address for a satellite instance
 * `satellite_port` - Port that the Satellite instance runs on, defaults to 5000